DESIGN OF STRUCTURES 1

 - Construction techniques of diaphragms: floors in reinforced concrete, steel, or wood.

-- Reinforced concrete floors: dimensioning, structural details, design and verifications.
+- Reinforced concrete floors: dimensions, structural details, design and check.

-- Stairs: structural schemes, dimensioning, design and verifications.
+- Stairs: structural schemes, dimensions, design and checks.

 2. Analysis of design features of reinforced concrete elements, such as: